 BACKGROUND

-In dealing with issues of occupational health and safety the principle of “duty of care” is inseparable from the aspect of public health or public interest.
+In dealing with issues of occupational health and environmental management the principle of “duty of care” is inseparable from the aspect of public health and public interest.
 Even more so when dealing with issues of sanitation and water supply in both the public and private sectors.
-Water contamination through effluent discharge into our natural resources account for one of the biggest contributors to the contamination of our water resources.
-Reasonable practice dictates that the functionaries of this essential service should apply due diligence in the completion of their mandate to their customers.
-Employers and employees are mandated through strict legislation to ensure proper health and safety standards with the containment of specific waterborne diseases and deaths, but these mandatory implications are often limited to only the corporate and private sectors.
+Water contamination through effluent discharge into our natural resources accounts for one of the biggest contributors to the contamination of our water resources.
+Duty of care dictates that the functionaries of this essential service should apply due diligence in the completion of their mandate to their customers.
+Water Service Providers are mandated through section 24 of our Constitution to ensure non-pollution and to prevent the water sources being adversely affected, thus allowing for the containment of specific waterborne diseases and deaths.
+This is enforced through Section 83 of the National Health Act (61 of 2003) which mandates environmental health inspectors to investigate conditions constituting pollution detrimental to health; or is likely to cause or constitutes a health nuisance.
+Accountability in relation to the principle duty of care and prosecution of non-compliance is however hindered in the waste water treatment industry by unnecessary administrative red tape causing timeous delays and in turn deters prosecution against state departments.

-To date the National Prosecuting Authority has been sluggish to implement stricter criminal sanctions against public water service providers and inter alia directors, managers and personnel in their personal capacities who contravened anti-pollution legislation and thus risk the good health of millions of people.
+To date no charges have been levied against wrongdoers in the Waste Water Treatment Sectors to allow the National Prosecuting Authority to investigate criminal sanctions against public water service providers and inter alia directors, managers and personnel in their personal capacities who contravened anti-pollution legislation.

 This article will cite important developments and applicable case law originating from the enforcement of anti-pollution aspects in the mining industry, which the author argues needs to be duplicated to the water and sanitation industry to ensure adequate accountability of the water service providers, thus ensuring better health and safety standards within the sector.

-Current indications are that the risk of water borne diseases are constantly growing, because of non-compliance of proper waste water treatment.
-The risk in relation to water borne diseases is confirmed through the following indicators based on 826 Waste Water Treatment Works in the Republic of South Africa: 317 Waste Water Treatment Works (WWTW) require urgent attention; 143 Waste Water Treatment Works have a high risk of failure; 20% of Waste Water Treatment Works are running over their design capacity and lastly with direct reference to water borne diseases almost 90% of WWTW’s are not compliant in relation to more than 3 effluent determinants, thus meaning that these elements are discharged into our natural resources without being treated.
+Current indications reflect that the risk of water borne diseases are constantly growing, because of the non-compliance of proper waste water treatment.
+The risk in relation to water borne diseases is confirmed through the cited Bloemhof case study and the outbreak of a typhoid epidemic in Delmas in 2005 caused by insufficient sanitation systems.
+The author indicates that current statistics pertaining to effluent treatment could suggest the possibility of further risk noting the following indicators based on Waste Water Treatment Works in the Republic of South Africa.
+The current status quo dictates that our Waste Water Treatment Works (WWTW) require urgent attention with a high risk of failure; 20% of Waste Water Treatment Works are running in excess of their design capacity and lastly with direct reference to water borne diseases almost 90% of WWTW’s are not compliant in relation to more than 3 effluent determinants, thus implying that these elements are discharged into our natural resources without being treated.
 The previous Minister of Water Affairs, Edna Molewa recently commented on the poor state of affairs of water infrastructure describing it as a “mammoth problem” needing a “mammoth solution”.

-The article will firstly focus on the recently reported Bloemhof Municipality diarrhoeal disease outbreak to interpret the liability and the consequences thereof, after which oversight will be given in terms of current legislation and legal remedies to prevent future occurrence thereof.
+The article will firstly focus on the recently reported Bloemhof Municipality diarrhoeal disease outbreak to interpret the liability and the consequences thereof, after which oversight will be given in terms of current legislation and legal remedies to mitigate future occurrence thereof.
 These legalistic lessons applied in the mining environment will then be translated to the public sector to ensure stricter control of possible diseases associated with effluent discharges into natural resources.